 DAYS FOR GIRLS

-Guests from Ghana 2019 Cultural Experience also donated reusable sanitary pads which the school and girls were eternally grateful.
+Guests from Ghana 2019 Cultural Experience also donated reusable cloth sanitary pads which the school and girls were eternally grateful.

 The DA JHS school team has been champions for the inter school sports activities for Asikasu zone four times in a row.
 Most of the students have interest in sporting activities especially athletics and football, but lack a uniformed team sports kit.
-Each new sport kit costs 50 cedis (approx. £7).
+Each new sport kit costs 50 cedis (approx. £7 in 2019).
 So please help us raise 6250 cedis (£863) towards purchasing 127 sports kits for all pupils to wear with pride.

 UPDATE: July, 2022 – We have raised £1470, to which some proceeds will go towards the sport kits.
 Obviously sport kits price have increased since 2019.
 Meeting to be arranged with the head teacher. – Thank you to everyone who donated.